scamiran149/multiseat-manager/README.md

 Multiseat Manager is a graphical Qt desktop application for Linux that provides an intuitive interface for managing `systemd-loginctl` device assignments.
 It allows you to easily map GPUs, monitors, USB hubs, and input devices to specific seats to create multi-monitor, multi-user environments on a single physical machine.

 > [!NOTE]
-> This application is currently in an early state and has only been extensively tested on **Ubuntu 25.10**.
+> This application is currently in an early state and has only been tested on **Ubuntu 25.10**.
 While we hope it is useful for other distributions, please use with caution and report any issues.

 ## Features